Skip Navigation

 The University of Oklahoma undergraduate application for admission allows undocumented students to self-identify and be processed correctly.

-The Common Application, also used for freshman admissions at the University of Oklahoma, does not have an option for students to list themselves as “undocumented" however, applications will be routed to the appropriate admissions counselor based on the questions answered in the application.
+The Common Application, also used for freshman admissions at the University of Oklahoma, does not have an option for students to list themselves as “undocumented".
+Follow these steps to correctly have your application submitted as an undocumented student.

-The Coalition with Scoir Application, also used for freshman admissions at the University of Oklahoma, does not have an option for students to list themselves as “undocumented" however, applications will be routed to the appropriate admissions counselor based on the questions answered in the application.
+The Coalition with Scoir Application, also used for freshman admissions at the University of Oklahoma, does not have an option for students to list themselves as “undocumented" but please answer questions regarding citizenship as “Other (Non-US)”

 The University of Oklahoma Graduate Application for Admission does not have an option for students to list themselves as “undocumented.”
-Students should complete the regular online application, list themselves as citizens or permanent residents and then contact the office to change their citizenship status to the proper status.
+Students should complete the regular online application, list themselves as citizens or permanent residents, and then contact the office to change their citizenship status to the proper status.
+Additionally, if you were to have questions regarding your graduate student application contact the Graduate Admission Office at gradadm@ou.edu.

-Questions regarding specific resources or financial aid are departmental based and we encourage you to contact your programs college directly.
+Questions regarding specific resources or financial aid are departmental based and we encourage you to contact your program's college directly.

 Graduate Admissions